 My work is rooted in multicultural theatre that intersects with community, identity, education, and dialogue.
 Often experimenting and pushing traditional forms, I work with devising, adaptation, and ritual theatre.

 Currently I am a member of Queer & Now and the Re/Emergence Collective.
 I was a member of the 2020 Front Porch Arts Collective’s Young Critics Program and BIPOC Critics Lab taught by Jose Solìs.

-As a multicultural theatre maker Afrikah is dedicated to uplifting the voices and stories of communities marginalized by white supremacy, with thoughtfulness, empathy, and care.
-They believe that theatre is a communal space to reckon with identity, reflection, and healing for both audiences and creative collaborators.
-From start to finish, the creative process should be insightful and mind expanding as the audience experience, as each story we tell carries lessons we can all benefit learning and growing from.
+As a multicultural theatre maker I am dedicated to uplifting the voices and stories of communities marginalized by white supremacy, with thoughtfulness, empathy, and care.
+I believe theatre is a communal space to reckon with identity, reflection, and healing for both audiences and creative collaborators.
+From start to finish, the creative process should be insightful and mind expanding as the audience experiences, as each story we tell carries lessons we can all benefit from learning and growing from.

 I value creating meaningful connections, honesty, and honoring the legacy of QTBIPOC theater makers who have pioneered theatre movements that emphasize building community, integrity, and uplifting their stories.

 I am committed to dismantling white supremacist practices within communal theater spaces and practices.